Roof Inspection in Denver, CO — Free, Documented, No Pressure

 Annual maintenance — especially on systems 15 years and older.
 At Denver's elevation, asphalt shingles reach end of practical service life in 20–22 years — faster than manufacturer ratings assume for lower-elevation markets.
 Annual inspections on aging systems catch the early indicators — granule loss acceleration, flashing sealant cracking, pipe boot deterioration — before they become active failures.

 When a neighbor's roof was replaced after a storm.
 In Denver's Hail Alley market, significant hail events affect entire neighborhoods simultaneously.
 If houses on your street received insurance-supported roof replacements after a storm event, your home was exposed to the same event.
-An inspection establishes whether your system sustained qualifying damage within your policy's claim filing window.
+An inspection establishes whether your system sustained qualifying damage within your policy's claim filing window — before that window closes.

 What a Denver Roof Inspection Actually Examines